openresty/lua-nginx-module/README.markdown

                   this option should always be used together with the 'o' option. first introduced in ngx_lua v0.3.1rc30.

+    J             enable the PCRE Javascript compatible mode. this option was first introduced in the v0.7.14 release.

     m             multi-line mode (similar to Perl's /m modifier)

     o             compile-once mode (similar to Perl's /o modifier),